Pull Fiberglass thingys off the PCB

 Remove the protective sticker over the switches.

-I usually switch the first two switches (+140mA), and this is QUITE BRIGHT.
+I usually switch just the first switch (+70mA), and this is QUITE BRIGHT.
 You probably want to switch at least the first 70mA switch on, but I wouldn’t reccomend 3+ switches unless you really really need it to be exceptionally bright!
 (Or power and heat are not a problem for your setup).

 UV and Visible